Lakens/statistical_inferences/docs/09-equivalencetest.md

 Open a result section of an article you are writing, or the result section of articles you have recently read.
 Search for *p* > 0.05, and look carefully what you or the scientists concluded.
 If you see the conclusion that there was 'no effect' or there was 'no association between variables', you have found an example of forgetting that *absence of evidence is not evidence of absence* [@altman_statistics_1995].
 A non-significant result in itself only tells us that we can not reject the null hypothesis.
 It is tempting to ask after *p* > 0.05 'so, is the true effect zero'?
 But the *p*-value from a null-hypothesis significance test can not answer that question.
 It might be useful to think of the answer to the question whether an effect is absent after observing *p* > 0.05 as 無 ([mu](https://en.wikipedia.org/wiki/Mu_(negative)#Non-dualistic_meaning)), used as a non-dualistic answer, neither yes nor no, or 'unasking the question', because it is not possible to answer the question whether an effect is absent based on *p* > 0.05.

 There should be many situations where researchers are interested in examining whether an effect is absent.
 For example, it can be important to show two groups do not differ on factors that might be a confound in the experimental design (e.g., examining whether a manipulation intended to increase fatigue did not affect the mood of the participants by showing that positive and negative affect did not differ between the groups).
 Researchers might be interested in whether two interventions work equally well, especially when the newer intervention costs less or requires less effort (e.g., is online therapy just as efficient as in person therapy?).
 And other times we might be interested to demonstrate the absence of an effect because a theoretical model predicts there is no effect, or because we believe a previously published study was a false positive, and we expect to show the absence of an effect in a replication study.
+And yet, when you ask researchers if they have ever designed a study where the goal was to show that there was no effect, for example by predicting that there would be no difference between two conditions, many people say they have never designed a study where their main prediction was that the effect size was 0.
+Researchers almost always predict there is a difference.
+One reason might be that many researchers would not even know how to statistically support such a prediction, because they have not been trained in the use of equivalence testing.

 Statistical approaches have been developed to allow researchers to make claims about the absence of effects.
 However, it is never possible to show an effect is *exactly* 0.
 Even if you would collect data from every person in the world, the effect in any single study will randomly vary around the true effect size of 0, and there will be a tiny observed difference.
 Hodges and Lehman [@hodges_testing_1954] were the first to discuss the statistical problem of testing whether two populations have the same mean.
 They suggest (p.
 264) to: “test that their means do not differ by more than an amount specified to represent the smallest difference of practical interest.”
 Nunnaly [@nunnally_place_1960] similarly proposed a ‘fixed-increment’ hypothesis where researcher compare an observed effect against a range of values that is deemed too small to be meaningful.
 Defining a range of values considered practically equivalent to the absence of an effect is known as an **equivalence range** [@bauer_unifying_1996] or a **region of practical equivalence** [@kruschke_bayesian_2013].
 The equivalence range should be specified in advance, and requires careful consideration of which effects are too small to be meaningful.